BV Functions and Sets of Finite Perimeter on Configuration Spaces: Introduction

 \subsection{$m$-codimensional Poisson measure}

-The first achievement of this paper is the construction of the $m$-codimensional Poisson measure on $\U(\R^n)$.
+The first main result of this paper is the construction of the $m$-codimensional Poisson measure on $\U(\R^n)$.
 Since $\U(\R^n)$ is infinite-dimensional, it is formally written as

-which is an ill-defined object without justification.
-An important remark is that, in the case of finite-dimensional spaces, usually the construction of finite-codimensional measures builds upon covering arguments, which heavily rely on the volume doubling property of the ambient measure.
-However, this property does not hold in the configuration space $\U(\R^n)$.
+In the case of finite-dimensional spaces, usually the construction of finite-codimensional measures builds upon covering arguments, which heavily rely on the volume doubling property of the ambient measure.
+However, this property does not hold for the Poisson measure $\pi$ on $\U(\R^n)$.

-To overcome this difficulty we construct the $m$-codimensional Poisson measure on $\U(\R^n)$ by passing to the limit of finite dimensional approximations obtained by using the $m$-codimensional Poisson measure on $\U(B_r)$.
-The key step in the construction is to prove {\it the monotonicity} of these finite dimensional approximations with respect to the radius $r$, allowing us to find a unique limit measure.